 Pass the Gravy: Best Chicken Fried Steaks on Route 66

 No comfort food is more synonymous with the roadside diners along Oklahoma's stretch of Route 66 than the star of the state's official meal - chicken fried steak.
-So for connoisseurs and chicken fried steak newcomers alike, here are ten of the top locations to sink your teeth into this tasty dish on Route 66.
+So for connoisseurs and chicken fried steak newcomers alike, here are the top locations to sink your teeth into this tasty dish on Route 66.

 The indescribably delicious combination of meaty goodness, crunchy batter and peppery cream gravy is found on virtually every Route 66 diner menu between Quapaw in the northeast corner of the state and Texola, where Route 66 leaves western Oklahoma.
-As you travel Route 66 in search of the best chicken fried steak, the ten restaurants below, listed from east to west, are sure to be contenders for top honors.
+As you travel Route 66 in search of the best chicken fried steak, the restaurants below, listed from east to west, are sure to be contenders for top honors.

 Clanton’s Cafe, Vinita

 A Vinita landmark since 1927, Clanton’s has repeatedly attracted national attention when its chicken fried steak was featured on Guy Fieri’s popular Food Network show Diners, Drive-Ins and Dives and in Gourmet Magazine.
 Start your meal off with calf fries dipped in horseradish sauce before you move on to the main attraction and be sure to end with a piece of made-from-scratch pie.
 Several guidebooks list the restaurant as a must-stop, and we’re inclined to agree.

 Tally’s Good Food Cafe in Tulsa is impossible to miss.
 Aglow with elaborate neon lights and decorated in a 1950s theme, the popular diner serves great chicken fried steak with a generous helping of nostalgia on the side.
 Try the fried green tomatoes with ranch dressing as an appetizer and end your chicken fried feast with homemade peach cobbler.